spatialdatasciencegroup/RALearning/README.md

  ### 3. Learn Basic Tensorflow Tutorial Examples
  - [ [Tensorflow Tutorial] ]

- ### 4. For those who want to explore deeper, go to our "Training Materials for PhDs"
+ ### 4. For those who want to explore deeper, go to "Part 2"
  - Learn from existing Project Codes from our group[ [Link will be Provided Soon] ]
  - Learn from the paper reading list [ [Link will be Provided Soon] ]